Connect with us

 “I’m proud.
 Which is a strange feeling because of everything we’ve been through.
 There’s so many positives for us to take.
 Of course it’s disappointing to go down but the overall feeling is pride.”

-Those were the inspiring words of then Derby County manager Wayne Rooney after his side suffered relegation on the penultimate matchday of the season.
-The put up a valiant effort in the second tier despite a 25-point deduction due to financial problems and then declaring bankruptcy.
+Those were the inspiring words of then Derby County manager Wayne Rooney after his side suffered relegation on the penultimate matchday of the Championship season.
+The Rams put up a valiant effort in the second tier despite a 25-point deduction due to financial problems and then declaring bankruptcy.
 Had the circumstances been normal, you’d have imagined 14 wins and 13 draws would have been enough for a fairly solid mid-table season, and for a side assembled on a shoestring budget and comprised of a ragtag group of academy graduates, want-aways and half of Rooney’s phone contacts, Derby did their best in trying times.

-But English football is a cruel mistress and didn’t pity those at Pride Park, who will enter the season in , tipped as one of the favourites to go back up straight away amongst most League 1 predictions.
+But English football is a cruel mistress and didn’t pity those at Pride Park, who will enter the season in League One, tipped as one of the favourites to go back up straight away amongst most League 1 predictions.
 The scenery has changed drastically though — Rooney has moved on, taking an offer to join MLS side DC United who he represented as a player, and while it’s a rare opportunity for an English coach to ply their trade on foreign shores, it left Derby in a state of disarray with a disjointed plan and even greater lack of identity.
 Nonetheless, Lee Rosenior has taken interim charge as the Rams pursue a permanent solution.

 Games will come thick and fast when the season gets underway on July 30th, and with no pauses to accommodate the World Cup in the third tier, squads will be tested to their absolute limits.